Driving In Greece – Driving Laws And Road Rules 2025

 The legal drink / driving limit in Greece is 0.5 gr of alcohol per liter of blood.
 In practice, this is no more than a large glass beer for men, and a bit less for women.

-Overall, it’s best to avoid driving if you’ve had more than one alcoholic drink.
+Overall, it’s safer to avoid driving if you’ve had more than one alcoholic drink.
 And if you are taking a winery tour or other tour which includes drinks, just take a bus or a taxi afterwards.

 Drinking driving in Greece